How do I change baby's diaper?

 The best way to change your baby is to rotate his pelvis to the side while holding his thigh.

-Why does baby cry when you change him?
+Why does baby cry when being changed?

-It's best to change your baby before feeding, to avoid waking him or her by changing after feeding.
-In fact, it's often during or just after a feed that your child sfalls asleep.
+It's best to change your baby before feeding, to avoid waking him up when you change him after feeding.
+In fact, it's often during or just after a feed that your baby falls asleep.

 You may also like :